michaeltoth/projects/LendingClub.md

 <img src="http://www.michaeltoth.net/img/by_grade.png", alt="Performance by Grade")>
 <br>

 We see a similar pattern in the subgrades, although there is a bit of fluctuation in the rates of default for the G1-G5 subgrades.
-On further investigation, I found that there are only a few hundred data points for each of these subgrades, in contrast to thousands of data points for the A-F subgrades, and these differences are not enough to be significant.
+On further investigation, I found that there are only a few hundred data points for each of these subgrades, in contrast to thousands of data points for the A-F subgrades, and these differences are not large enough to be significant.

 <br>
 <img src="http://www.michaeltoth.net/img/by_subgrade.png", alt="Performance by SubGrade")>
 <br>

-In general, it looks like the Lending Club grading system does a pretty great job of predicting probabilities of defaults, but let's check out some of the other available data to see what else we can find.
+In general, it looks like the Lending Club grading system does a pretty great job of predicting ultimate loan performance, but let's check out some of the other available data to see what else we can find.

 <br>
 ####Home Ownership

-The first variable I want to look at is home ownership.
+The Lending Club data shows 3 main classifications for home ownership: mortgage (outstanding mortgage payment), own (home is owned outright), and rent.
 I would expect those with mortgages to default less frequently than those who rent, both because there are credit requirements to get a mortgage and because those with mortgages will in aggregate tend to be in better financial health.
-Let's see whether this is actually the case.
+Let's see whether this is actually the case:

 ```R
 ownership_status <- table(train$new_status,train$home_ownership,